Google Search Console URL Inspection API

 Frequently Asked Questions (FAQs)

-🤔 Despite the URL Inspection Tool saying “URL is on Google,” why is my URL not ranking?
+Despite the URL Inspection Tool showing “URL is on Google,” why isn’t my URL ranking?

 The premise that Google has categorized your URL does not imply ranking.
-It typically requires more than simply that Google indexed a URL to rank and mention a few variables.
+It typically requires more than just Google indexing a URL to rank; it also requires a few variables.

 To mention a few variables: the page should feature high-quality content that fulfills the user’s goal.
 Internal connections and linkages from other sites are required.